Skip to main content

 2. service consistency and competence of the teacher.

-Details on fields and evaluation criteria of teachers' work, they can be found in the section 6.3 Assessment in general lower secondary education.
+Details on fields and evaluation criteria of teachers' work can be found in the section 6.3 Assessment in general lower secondary education.

-In the event that the work of a teacher is definitively evaluated as "unsatisfactory", the specific teacher attends a mandatory training program, which is prepared by the Institute of educational policy (I.E.P.).
-The subject of the training and its duration are determined by the decision of the Education quality supervisor, following a recommendation by the Education advisors, Law 4823/2021.
+In the event that the work of a teacher is evaluated as "unsatisfactory", the teacher in name is required to attend a mandatory training program, drafted by the Institute of educational policy.
+The subject of the training and its duration is determined by decision of the Education quality supervisor, following a recommendation by the relevant Education advisor, l.
+4823/2021.